-Call the airline or travel provider
+Call the Airline or Travel Provider

-First thing you should do is get a hold of your airline or travel provider.
-If you need to be rerouted then the sooner you do it - the sooner you’ll be on a flight as you clearly aren’t the only one in this situation and seats are limited.
+If your flight is indeed disrupted because of the strike, you might need to be rerouted.
+The sooner you do it - the sooner you’ll be on a flight.
+You clearly aren’t the only one in this situation and seats are limited, so you better hurry: first arrived, first served!
 If you have booked a package including accommodation, contact your travel provider to find out your options.

 If you have booked travel insurance, you may want to verify with your provider if you’re covered in case of a strike.
 If you haven’t, then check with your credit card - major travel credit cards offer complimentary travel insurance yet few passengers end up using it simply because they aren’t aware of it.